-* For the authors & presenters, the registration will be available in the acceptance letter you receive.
+* For the authors & presenters, the registration link will be available in the acceptance letter you receive.

 *We understand that things don’t always go as planned.
 If you request to cancel the registraiton due to your personal resaon, please inform the conference secretary.
 If you request before May 20, full payment except USD30(handling fee)will be refunded.
 If you requst after May 20, 2020 but before June 05, 2020, 50% registration fee will be funded.
-If you request after June 05, 2020, there will be refund.
-Much appreciated for your understanding and cooperation.
+If you request after June 05, 2020, there will be no refund.
+Much appreciate for your understanding and cooperation.

 The participants must wear the conference name tag to enter the conference areas during the entire conference.
-Individuals not wearing it will not be denied entry.
+Individuals not wearing it will be denied entry.
 Participants are not allowed to bring their associates or families into the conference areas.
 If you wish to bring someone, please inform the conference person in charge in advance to obtain a special name tag for whatever event like presentations, breaks or meals.

-the conference area is public, so participants should take care of their belongings at all times.
+The conference area is public, so participants should take care of their belongings at all times.
 All losses related to personal property will not be the responsibility of the event organizers and associations.

 ICFET 2019 conference proceedings indexed by EI Compendex

 International Conference Proceedings Series by ACM (ISBN: 978-1-4503-6472-0) is online available now.
 (Click)